View Judy Wiggins's Obituary on knoxnews.com and share memories

 She is survived by:

-Husband of 59 years, Hershel Wiggins; son, Eddie Wiggins & wife Missie of Clinton; grandchildren, Ryan & Nikki Wiggins of Clinton; sisters, Cynthia "Jodi" Wiggins & husband George "Mike" of Knoxville, Annabelle Beal & husband AJ of Knoxville; brother-in-law, Clyde Wiggins; several nieces and nephews
+Husband of 59 years, Hershel Wiggins; son, Eddie Wiggins & wife Missie of Clinton; grandchildren, Ryan & Nikki Wiggins of Clinton; sisters, Cynthia "Jody" Sevrence & husband George "Mike" of Knoxville, Annabelle Beal & husband AJ of Knoxville; brother-in-law, Clyde Wiggins; several nieces and nephews

 The family will receive friends 5:00-7:00 pm, Thursday September 26, 2019 at Holley Gamble Funeral Home.
 Her funeral service will follow in the chapel with Rev. Scott Jones officiating.
 Edwina's graveside will be 11:00 am, Friday at Taylors Chapel Cemetery.
 Holley Gamble Funeral Home in Clinton is in charge of all arrangements. holleygamble.com